Stadion Ljudski vrt

-The earth banking got replaced by concrete terracing later on in the 1950s, and in 1961 a new covered main stand was built.
+Later in the 1950s, the earth banking got replaced by concrete terracing, and in 1961 a new covered main stand was built.
 The stand with its characteristic concrete arch would later become national cultural heritage.

-The stadium underwent a large redevelopment between 2006 and 2008, when the terraces got demolished and replaced by new covered stands.
+The stadium next underwent a large redevelopment between 2006 and 2008 when the terraces got demolished and replaced by new covered stands.
 Further renovations were performed in the following years, but the old main stand was left intact.

 Stadion Ljudski vrt is also regularly used for matches of the Slovenian national team.

 Stadion Ljudski vrt is located on the north-western edge of Maribor’s historic city centre.

 The walk from Maribor’s main square (Glavni Trg) takes about 10 minutes, that from the city’s main railway station 5 minutes more.